thowfeeksalim/multiple-threads/README.md

 8. Load Test 2 had a higher average HTTP request waiting time compared to Load Test 1.
 9. Load Test 1 had a higher average iteration duration compared to Load Test 2.
 10. Load Test 2 had a higher average iteration rate compared to Load Test 1.
-11. Both load tests utilized 100 virtual users (VUs) throughout the test, but Load Test 1 had a varying number of VUs ranging from
+11. Both load tests utilized 100 virtual users (VUs) throughout the test, but Load Test 1 had a varying number of VUs ranging from 41 to 100.

-41 to 100.
+# conclusion

-In conclusion, Load Test 1 using Worker Threads demonstrated better performance in terms of lower response times and lower resource utilization compared to Load Test 2 without using Worker Threads.
+Load Test 1 using Worker Threads demonstrated better performance in terms of lower response times and lower resource utilization compared to Load Test 2 without using Worker Threads.
 However, Load Test 2 achieved a higher iteration rate, which indicates higher throughput.
 The choice between the two implementations depends on the specific requirements and trade-offs of the application under test.
 <br>
 <br>
 <p align="center">